rieckpil/progmot/content/blog/one-year-course-release.md

 - Link

-Lean technical setup yet full control over the audience.
+As I was only recording my screen and audio, there was no need for a greenscreen, high-resolution camera and a lightning setup.
+If I would have set up additional equipment for recording more than just my screen, this would have postponed the time I'd have a _good enough_ recording setup.

+IMHO for a technical course that's optional.
+Sometimes the face of the course instructor also blocks important parts on the screen.
+I'm anyways only hacking letters in the keyboard without much gesture.

+For a first welcome video where you greet your new course participants it might make sense to show your face to establish a stronger _connection_ with the audience.

+Once I had the entire recordings for the next batch ready, I started the editing process.
+As a first step I extracted the audio from the recording and opened it in Audacity.
+There I might same adjustments to the sound (e.g. remove background noise).
+I took the Audacity export back to kdenlive and replaced the old audio.

+Next, I started the video editting.
+I didn't add any fancy animations or transitions to the videos and only focussed on removing the misspellings and separating videos.
+So a 90 minute recording block usually resulted in 50 minute content which was splitted in up to 4-5 separate videos.

+## The Technical Setup For Hosting the Course

+I then uploaded the rendered videos to [Vimeo](https://share.vimeo.com/mail75) for the integration in the online course later on.

 While I've worked through several courses on Udemy and similar platform myself, I encountered soon that these platforms are not the best when it comes to small course creators.
 While they do some marketing for your course and clearly have a big audience that search for various topics every day, their payment structure is not what I was looking for.

 I was looking for an alternative.
+Lean technical setup yet full control over the audience.

-As my blog is running on WordPress and I'm heavily using plugins of the Thrive Suite, I started to investigate their online course plugin: Thrive Apprentice.
+As my blog is running on WordPress and I'm heavily using plugins of the [Thrive Suite](https://thrivethemes.com/affiliates/ref.php?id=12012), I started to investigate their online course plugin: Thrive Apprentice.

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side and I have full control over the content.

-For Thrive Apprentice you need both a eCommerce Provider and a hosting solution.
-For the eCommerce provider, I've picked SendOwl as their offerings and pricing are quite reasonable (current plan is $26/month).
+For [Thrive Apprentice](https://thrivethemes.com/affiliates/ref.php?id=12012) you need both a eCommerce Provider and a hosting solution.
+For the eCommerce provider, I've picked [SendOwl](https://www.sendowl.com?r=db519) as their offerings and pricing are quite reasonable (current plan is $26/month).

-Once I've signed up for my SendOwl account, I connected both my Stripe and PayPal account to have the most common payment options.
+Once I've signed up for my [SendOwl](https://www.sendowl.com?r=db519) account, I connected both my Stripe and PayPal account to have the most common payment options.

 The workflow to gain access with this setup works as the following: